hammadalive7/hammadalive7/README.md

 - ⚡ Fun fact: ...
 -->

 <p align="center">I'm a passionate Computer Science Student, specializing in mobile App Development and Machine Learning.
-With a solid three years of experience in Mobile App Development, I have honed my skills in creating engaging and user-friendly applications.</p>
+With a solid two years of experience in Mobile App Development, I have honed my skills in creating engaging and user-friendly applications.</p>
 <h3>
   My Portfolio:
     <a href="https://hammadalive.me/" target="_blank">